yobert/alsa/README.md

 be just a nice afternoon of programming.
 The hardest part for me was just trying to understand all of the alsa terminology.

-For a simple example of synthesized playback:
+For a simple example of synthesized playback, the beep command will produce a sine wave for a few seconds on each detected ALSA output:

     go get github.com/yobert/alsa/cmd/beep
     $GOPATH/beep